Canadian Transportation Agency Symbol of the Government of Canada

 A) Noise and Vibration

 2.1.
-At the request of the Agency, Transport Canada will provide railway safety input to the Agency for its use as part of its regulatory noise and vibration processes in cases where railway safety may be an issue.
+At the request of the Agency, Transport Canada will provide railway safety advice and information to the Agency for its use as part of its regulatory noise and vibration processes in cases where railway safety may be an issue.

 B) Road, Utility and Private Crossings